issp-center-dev/mVMC/doc/en/standard.rst

    **Type :** Double (``0.0`` as defaults)

    **Description :** We can specify the phase for the hopping through the cell boundary with these parameter (unit: degree).
-These fuctor for the :math:`\vec{a}_0` direction and the :math:`\vec{a}_1` direction can be specified independently.
+These factors for the :math:`\vec{a}_0` direction and the :math:`\vec{a}_1` direction can be specified independently.
 For the one-dimensional system, only ``phase0`` can be used.
 For example, a fopping from